Quick start guide

 You can find a table of descriptions for the response object parameters below:

-To get the result of an ReuseID onboarding, you must trigger the following request:
+To get the result of an ReuseID onboarding, you must carry out the following request:

 GET https://api.signicat.com/reuseid/id-onboardings/<transactionId>